Swethavijayv/Artizan/README.md

-<h1>🏪 Marketplace Platform App</h1>
+<h1>🏪 Artizan</h1>
-Welcome to the Marketplace Platform App!
+Welcome Artizan!
 This app is a modern and user-friendly e-commerce marketplace platform for businesses and artisans to sell their products.

 <h2>📷 Screenshots</h2>